levon-haroutunian/AdventOfCode2021/README.md

 # AdventOfCode2021
- My solutions ofr Advent of Code 2021!
+ My solutions for Advent of Code 2021!